With the cost of credit cards eating into your business’s bottom line, you may be wondering: Can I charge a convenience fee on credit card purchases?

 We’ll start by outlining the general guidelines regarding convenience fees, and then get into what it all means – and, ultimately, if and how your business can pass processing fees to your customers.

 Each credit card brand has its own guidelines for convenience fees, as noted below.

-In the U.S. Region, except as specified otherwise for Tax Payment Transactions in “Tax Payment Program Fee Requirements – U.S. Region,” a Merchant that charges a Convenience Fee must ensure that the fee is:
+In the U.S. Region, except as specified otherwise for Tax Payment Transactions in “Tax Payment Program Fee Requirements – U.S. Region,” a Merchant that charges a Convenience Fee must ensure that the fee is assessed as follows:

-- Disclosed to the Cardholder as a charge for the alternative payment channel convenience
+- As a charge for the alternative payment channel convenience

 - A flat or fixed amount, regardless of the value of the payment due

 - Included as part of the total amount of the Transaction and not collected separately

 - Not charged in addition to a surcharge

 - Not charged on a Recurring Transaction or Installment Transaction